 a selection of shoes (but not too many) for all occasions - casual, smart, sporty, bad weather

 smart clothes (especially if you have to go for job interviews)

 bring enough shower gel, shampoo and conditioner to see you through the first few weeks.
 You can buy more later but it is best to start prepared

 toothbrush and toothpaste

 any medication you might need as well as details about your current GP and prescriptions.
 The University has its own medical centre that you should consider registering with when you arrive

 tampons or other sanitary products

 There are also some other things you might want to bring that aren’t so essential but may help make your university life more fun and stress-free.

-Fancy dress - you never know when a party might happen.
+fancy dress outfits - you never know when a party might happen

-A TV.
-If you are brining a TV don’t forget you will need a TV license.
+a TV.
+If you are bringing a TV don’t forget you will need a TV license